Systematic Evaluation of Generative Machine Learning Capability to Simulate Distributions of Observables at the Large Hadron Collider: ML performance evaluation in a physics analysis

-Examples of distributions obtained from profile likelihood fit results to the Asimov data described above are shown on Figure \ref{fig: hists_postfit} for different variable selections.
-One can observe a very nice agreement between the fitted prediction and Asimov data, well within the uncertainty band.
-The improvement of the agreement between the Asimov data and prediction using ML-generated background, after the likelihood fit to the distribution of the indicated observable, is shown in Figure \ref{fig: hists_postfit_prefit_ratio}.
+Examples of event distributions obtained after the profile likelihood fit to the Asimov data, as described above, are shown in Fig. \ref{fig: hists_postfit} for the two different variable selections.
+One can observe a very nice agreement between the fitted prediction and Asimov data.

-In Figure \ref{fig: mus2} the reproduction of the expected value of the signal strength is shown w.r.t. the increase in integrated luminosity.
-The signal strength is scaled to the value of the injected signal fraction $\alpha$, giving $\mu=\alpha$ as the ideal outcome.
-An impact of the size (fraction) $\alpha$ of the injected signal with respect to the background and the performance of the likelihood fit w.r.t. the increase in integrated luminosity is also shown.
-One can observe that for decreasing signal presence (lower $\alpha$ values) the performance of the fit is progressively worse, leading to a bias even with increasing integrated luminosity.
-The (biased) values are still within the uncertainty, as shown on Figure \ref{fig: spur1}, for the difference $\mu - \alpha$, but it is of course clear that background mis-modelling, present when using ML-generated background, leads to sensitivity loss and possible biases in an analysis with relatively tiny signal presence.
-Figure \ref{fig: mus} gives a nice quantitative measure of this.
+Fig. \ref{fig: mus_injection} shows how well the expected value of the signal strength $\mu$ is reproduced in the statistical evaluation.
+The estimated value of $\mu$ with its uncertainty is shown w.r.t. the increase in integrated luminosity.
+It is evident that the statistical estimation quite reliably reproduces the expected value of $\mu = 1$ for a (small) injected signal at the fraction $S/B = 5\%$ of the background.
+One can observe a small bias, which of course persists with increasing integrated luminosity for the ML-generated sample.
+The (biased) values are well within the uncertainty, but it is of course clear that background mis-modelling, present when using ML-generated background, leads to biases and possible sensitivity loss in an analysis with relatively tiny signal presence.
+This evaluated discrepancy between the injected and estimated signal in the final analysis fit can also be interpreted as the presence of a spurious signal \cite{spur}, which is another common test in the LHC analyses.

-The discrepancy between the injected and estimated signal in the final analysis fit can also be interpreted as the presence of a \emph{spurious} signal.
-Its evaluation is a common approach in LHC analyses.
-An example of the spurious signal presence in this analysis is given in Figure \ref{fig: spur1} as a function of integrated luminosity.
-One can observe that using the ML-generated background indeed gives a non-zero spurious signal content as a bias, which is however well within the estimated total uncertainty of the measurement across the relevant luminosity range.
-The value of the bias depends on the variable used in the fitting scenario.

-Using the derived profile likelihood in a test statistic to determine the signal and background hypothesis probabilities (\emph{p-values} in LHC jargon) and the eventual CL$_{\text{s}}$ value, as described above, is shown in Figure \ref{fig: pvals} as a function of the injected signal fraction $\alpha$.
-Results for the ideal scenario, using only the MC simulated samples, which identically match the Asimov dataset, are shown for comparison with the ML-generated background results.
-One can see that the relevant observables, in particular CL$_{\text{s}}$, converge nicely with increasing signal presence, while there is a discrepancy when the signal presence is diminishing, which agrees with observations from Figure \ref{fig: mus2}.